My giant robot can beat up your giant robot.

 The game itself is 100% identical to the version published by Eclipse Software back when NUON was on the market.
 It is a fully playable and complete game, intended for mass market retail distribution.

 - Are there any issues with Iron Soldier 3 running on some NUON systems?

-Some players have reported occasional glitches when running Iron Soldier 3 on certain NUON systems such as the Samsung N2000.
+Some players have reported occasional glitches or boot-up issues when running Iron Soldier 3 on certain NUON systems such as the Samsung N2000.
 Songbird is not responsible for any compatibility issues which may be encountered with this product.